flamewow/nestjs-asyncapi/CONTRIBUTING.md

 1. In GitHub, send a pull request to `nestjs:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Nest createFeline suites to ensure tests are still passing.
+  * Re-run the Nest test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell